Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## AAD SKus:

 - Different subscriptions.
-Capabilities
+Bring different capabilities
 - Free sku can replicate ad to AAD.

-- Can only password writeback to AD with premium license
+- Can only password write back to AD with premium license

 ## Self service password reset

-passwordreset > self service password reset, can define what groups have this options.
+- password reset > self service password reset, can define what groups have this options.

-Methods used forpassword reset can be defined.
-Email, questions forexample.
+- Methods used for password reset can be defined.
+Email, questions for example.

 ## Administrative units